 Embedded electricity networks are privately owned and managed electricity networks that often supply all premises within a specific area or building.
 Embedded networks generally buy electricity in bulk and then on-sell it to customers inside their network.
 If your home or business is within an embedded network, you may have to buy your electricity from that network.
 Changing to another company may be difficult and costly.

 Victorian Default Offer prices are now the new maximum price for all households and most businesses in embedded networks.
 Find out more about the Victorian Default Offer, and how much you can be charged, on the Embedded network tariff page on the Essential Services Commission (ESC) website.

 Most embedded networks must register with the ESC for a network and/or retail licence exemption.
 Embedded networks must also comply with relevant obligations in industry codes that the ESC and the Australian Energy Regulator (AER) administer.

 All embedded networks must be members of the Energy and Water Ombudsman (Victoria) (EWOV).
-For more information, visit the Embedded networks page on the EWOV website.
+For more information, visit the Embedded networks - EWOV website.

 Where embedded electricity networks are found

 Embedded networks are common in multi-tenanted buildings such as shopping centres or commercial buildings.
 They are also common in new residential developments such as apartment buildings and in caravan parks.
 Some rooming houses (buildings where one or more rooms are available to rent, and four or more people in total can occupy those rooms) and retirement villages may also have embedded networks.

 You can visit the ESC's public register to check whether you are in an embedded network.

 Resolve your problem with an embedded network operator